What is Side by Side?

 - Standing Up for someone you love

-Due to COVID19 and social distancing rules DDWA are also offering virtual catch ups (via Zoom) for families that are part of Side by Side to stay connected.
+Due to COVID19 and social distancing rules DDWA will offer virtual catch ups (via Zoom) for families that are part of Side by Side to stay connected during restrictions.
 In these sessions people ask questions that are relevant to them and their loved ones.
-There are many topics that arise and these range from NDIS queries to positive behaviour support.
+There are many topics that arise and these range from NDIS queries to positive behavior support.

 DDWA are a registered NDIS provider and offer training under parent/ carer training and Improved Relationships.
 DDWA is also a registered NDIS support coordination provider.

 From 1 July 2020 DDWA will no longer be registered with the NDIS to provide support funded in Improved Relationships.

 DDWA continues to be connected to behaviour practitioners and coach and mentor families through the Side by Side program.

 If you have any queries relating to Side by Side please do not hesitate to contact:

 or call the DDWA office on 9420 7203.

 How will I know if Side by Side is for my family?

 - have a son or daughter with behaviour which can be described as challenging*?